 Igneous Rocks – these are formed through the cooling and then solidifying (becoming solid) of magma or lava.

 Sedimentary Rocks – these are formed by sediment that is deposited over time, usually as layers at the bottom of lakes and oceans.

 Foliated – this means that something is made up of thin sheets.

-Durable – means that something is quite strong.
+Durable – means that something is quite strong and hard to break.